Banksy superhero nurse painting sells for record price to fund NHS | DW | 23.03.2021

 A reproduction of the work will take the place of the original at the hospital for patients, visitors and workers to enjoy.

+A 2018 Organization for Economic Cooperation and Development (OECD) study comparing 21 countries found that the UK had among the lowest per capita number of doctors, nurses and hospital beds in the Western world, with only Poland having fewer doctors and nurses, and only three —Canada, Denmark and Sweden — having fewer beds.

+The OECD also found that the UK had cut the number of hospital beds in the country by half — down to 100,000 — over the past 30 years.

-The live-streamed sale took place on the one-year anniversary of the first lockdown order issued by Prime Minister Boris Johnson.
+The live-streamed sale at Christie's took place on the one-year anniversary of the first lockdown order issued by Prime Minister Boris Johnson.
 To date, more than 126,000 UK citizens have died from the coronavirus.

 js/aw (AP, dpa, Reuters)